Resources for Hunt at Iowa:

 • Until all of the letters have been digitized, a card catalog, available only in Special Collections, provides the most complete access to the Hunt correspondence; inquiries are welcome in person or via email.

 • A small collection of ephemera related to Hunt, including photographs of portraits and former houses, bookplates, and other sketches and silhouettes of the Hunt family and friends.

-• Included here is also a listing of materials compiled by Kenneth G. Brooks on Leigh Hunt, donated to the Libraries between 1988 and 1990.
+• Included here is also a listing of materials compiled by collection of ephemera, donated to the Libraries between 1988 and 1990.
 Present within the collection are handwritten notes, typewritten and handwritten transcripts, clippings, and holograph copies of letters and manuscript fragments.

 Books at Iowa articles about Leigh Hunt and the collection:

 • A list of articles published in Books at Iowa from 1964 -1996.
 The full text of each article is available online.

 • For a biographical essay on Luther Brewer, see Robert McCown, “Luther A. Brewer,” in American Book Collectors and Bibliographers (Second Series), edited by Joseph Rosenblum, volume 187 of Dictionary of Literary Biography (Gale Research, 1997), p12-16.